Happy Friday, amigos.

 A GIRL LIKE YOU (Harper Collins, 2011)

-Synopsis: Abigail breaks up with a long-term boyfriend and learns the rules of singledom from her womanizing new roommate Robert.
+Synopsis: Newly single Abigail learns how to survive alone from her womanizing new roommate Robert.

 I crammed everything I knew about love and dating into this book.
 I wrote it in 2009 – I was engaged and happy, but I had a lot of shitty dating experiences to share.
 It might sound strange, but the main thing I remember writing this book was how much it made me laugh – I was more detached from the heroine, so I could do things like get her hammered and have a one-night-stand that she regrets, without getting stressed out about her.
 (Does that sound crazy?
 Probably.)
 I also planned it more beforehand – I had all the plot points and set pieces in advance.
 I knew I wanted to do a little Cyrano de Bergerac / Pygmalion thing, I knew I wanted to end on a wedding speech, I knew I wanted to write about male/female friendship, and I knew I wanted to get her to fall for a total asshole that the reader KNOWS is a bastard but kind of loves and lusts for, too, while simultaneously dying for her to fall in love with someone else.
 And I wanted to write a male character who would make you tingle and fizz the way I do when I read Darcy.
 So that was all fun to try.
 It’s a VERY long book – maybe too long, too episodic.
 But it’s pretty funny.

 Jobless.
 Clueless.
 Topless on Facebook.
 Not necessarily in that order.